 Fisher lost everything in the 1929 stock market crash.
 So did many of his comrades in the “improvability” movement.
 Was it a 20th century version of the Tower of Babel—protecting humans from themselves?

-If human beings, even with their good intentions, always end up being evil, then it is an indication of God’s mercy that He stops from doing everything they want to do.
+If human beings, even with their good intentions, always end up being evil, then it is an indication of God’s mercy that He stops from mankind from doing everything they want to do.